navi86/vmware/README.md

 ## Table of Contents

 ## Abstract
-This document describes the LatecoLotteryServer.
+This document describes the revert VMware snaphots.
 The server have been developed to work with python 3.3+

 ## Quick Start Guide